anjalisoni3655/MarsCodeWar/README.md

 # ADDITIONAL ALGORITHMS USED :
 - ALPHA BETA PRUNING-> We have also used Alpha Beta Pruning which is a search algorithm that seeks to decrease the number of nodes that are evaluated by the minimax algorithm in its search tree.
 -
+# Screenshots of the game (in case of minimax algorithm)
 ![Screenshot](images/image1.png)
 ![Screenshot](images/image3.png)
 ![Screenshot](images/image2.png)